Roger Milliken: Personal life

 Milliken was born October 24, 1915, in New York City, the eldest son of Gerrish Hill Milliken and Agnes Malcolm (née Gayley) Milliken.
 Roger's grandfather was Seth Milliken, co-founder of what is today known as Milliken & Company.
 He attended Yale University, where he studied French history and graduated in 1937.
 After graduation, he started out in New York City’s Mercantile Stores, in which his family had an ownership stake.
 Roger's brother Gerrish H. Milliken was married to Phoebe Thayer Milliken née Goodhue, the daughter of the banker F. Abott Goodhue.

 In 1941, he was given the stewardship of three small woolen-producing mills in Maine.
 When his father, Gerrish, died in 1947, the 32-year-old Milliken succeeded him as president.
+Young Roger Milliken soon became embroiled in one of the ugliest labor disputes in American history.
+In 1956 Roger Milliken imposed changes in working conditions at the Darlington SC textile mill that were unfavorable to the workers.
+The workers at the mill — which had been in operation 1883 — felt they were suddenly being treated like slaves.
+In response the workers voted to negotiate with their employer which was their absolute right under United States labor law.
+Roger Milliken responded by firing all the workers in violation of federal labor law and closing the mill.
+The former employees sued to enforce the law.
+The United States Supreme Court ruled against Milliken in 1965.
+After delaying 15 more years, in 1980 Milliken and Company settled the matter by paying $5 million dollars to the 439 Darlington workers who were still alive and the heirs of the 114 workers that had died without being paid.

-Milliken died on December 30, 2010.
+Roger Milliken died on December 30, 2010.
 Funeral services were held at Church of the Advent and he was buried at Greenlawn Memorial Gardens of Spartanburg.

 Family

 Milliken met his future wife, Justine van Rensselaer Hooper, at a dinner party.
 They married in 1948 and had five children.
 Justine died in 2003.

 Milliken's son Weston is an openly gay man, liberal activist, and member of the Democracy Alliance that is dedicated to advancing the rights of organized labor, people of color, women, and LGBT people in Southern states.
 Weston's activism has been described as "clearly avenging the sins of the father."

+Among Milliken's other living relatives is Cody Franchetti, an independent scholar in Rome.

 Activism

 The Milliken family was active in the community, Roger serving on the board of Wofford College and Justine on the board of Converse College.
 Milliken also served on other corporate and nonprofit boards, including Arthur D. Little, Westinghouse, Citicorp, Mercantile, W.R.
-Grace, Institute of Textile Technology, Heritage Foundation, the Greenville-Spartanburg Airport Commission, and the Spartanburg Day School.
+Grace, Institute of Textile Technology, The Heritage Foundation, the Greenville-Spartanburg Airport Commission, and the Spartanburg Day School.

 Milliken was vehemently Anti-Union, closing the Darlington Manufacturing Company after workers there voted to unionize in 1956.